For Accepted SPARK Students

 Although the program is selective, once admitted the students learn and live in a non-competitive environment.
 In fact, we pride ourselves in creating a nurturing atmosphere where students socialize with each other and engage in group activities.
 Students will be supported to collaborate and work together to achieve common goals.

 While we are deeply concerned with the academic, emotional, and physical wellbeing of your student, we are equally concerned about the wellbeing of all the other students in the SPARK program.
-In the case of offensive and/or disruptive behavior towards other students, we will contact you (the parents), discuss this issue with you, and search for a mutually agreeable solution.
+So in the case of offensive and/or disruptive behavior towards other students, we will contact you (the parents), discuss this issue with you, and search for a mutually agreeable solution.

 Each day, students participate in classes, co-curricular and recreational activities.
 While our trained staff of Residential Advisors will supervise activities and residence hall life, we would also like to emphasize that students must accept responsibility for their own work and behavior.
 Students who do not possess the emotional maturity to take responsibility for their own actions may not be suitable for SPARK.